maxking/docker-mailman/core/README.md

 These are the variables that you don't need to change if you are using a standard version of docker-compose.yaml from this repository.

-- `MAILMAN_HOST`: Which hostname or IP should Core bind to for REST API and LMTP.
+- `MAILMAN_HOST`: Which hostname or IP should Core bind to for the REST API and LMTP.
 If not defined output from the `hostname -i` command is used.

 - `MAILMAN_REST_PORT`: Which port should Core use for the REST API.
 If not defined